 Call for Presentation Proposals

 The Minnesota Prevention Program Sharing Conference provides learning, networking and skill-building opportunities to enhance substance misuse prevention efforts.
+This year's conference is on October 13-14, 2026 in St. Cloud, MN.
 Presenting at the conference is an excellent way to share your knowledge, skills, and expertise, and contribute to learning exchange and adoption of best practices in Minnesota.
 It’s also an excellent opportunity to develop your speaking and presentation skills, gather feedback on your work, and develop networks of others with shared priorities.
+Learn more about the conference.

 We are seeking sessions that cover: